IzahSohail/Car-racing-game/readme.md

   Added sound effects to enhance the gameplay feel (engine, finish line, etc.).

 - 🎨 **UI & Menu Design**
-  Main menu with circuit selection, car selection, and polished fonts for a cleaner look.
+  Main menu with circuit selection.

 - 🧭 **Lap Logic**
   Lap system only progresses if the player drives through a midpoint and then completes a full loop—preventing lap skipping or reverse exploits.